 "I'll be right back," my date says.
-"I just need to go to the bathroom."
+"I'm just going to go to the bathroom."

 As anybody who's ever been on a date knows, this brief moment of escape acts as sweet oxygen in the cauldron of tension and self-doubt that goes with trying to impress a relative stranger.

 Except, this wasn't an ordinary date, and so I wasn't pulling out my phone and typing out the usual tragic summary of events.
 No, this was something different.
-I was on a date equipped with a pair of translation earbuds.
+I was on a date equipped with a pair of Waverly Labs' Pilot translation earbuds.

-Pilot, for the uninitiated, are a pair of smart earbuds from New York startup Waverly Labs, and its ambition is to become a real life version of The Hitchhiker's Guide to the Galaxy's in-ear, alien Babel fish.
+Pilot, for the uninitiated, are a pair of smart earbuds from the New York startup, and its ambition is to become a real life version of The Hitchhiker's Guide to the Galaxy's in-ear, alien Babel fish.

 So, the bigger question: why am I taking the eternally awkward concept of dating and cranking it up multiple notches?